lwjglgamedev/lwjglbook-bookcontents-leg/chapter06/chapter6.md

 ![Transformations](transformations.png)

 The operations described above are known as transformations.
-And you probable may be guessing that the way we are going to achieve that is by multiplying our coordinates by a set of matrices \(one for translation, one for rotation and one for scaling\).
+And you are probably guessing, correctly, that the way we are going to achieve that is by multiplying our coordinates by a set of matrices \(one for translation, one for rotation and one for scaling\).
 Those three matrices will be combined into a single matrix called world matrix and passed as a uniform to our vertex shader.

 The reason why it is called world matrix is because we are transforming from model coordinates to world coordinates.
 When you will learn about loading 3D models you will see that those models are defined in their own coordinate systems.
 They don’t know the size of your 3D space and they need to be placed in it.
 So when we multiply our coordinates by our matrix what we are doing is transforming from a coordinate system \(the model one\) to another coordinate system \(the one for our 3D world\).